quaadgras/graphics.gd/Readme.md

 ## Examples
 There are a number of examples in the [samples](https://github.com/quaadgras/graphics.gd/tree/samples) branch.
-All the samples are designed to be run with `gd run` without any additional setup.
+All of the samples are designed to be able to run with `gd run` without any additional setup.

 ## Supported Platforms